-Six years ago today, a friend of mine passed.
+Each April 7, some of us remember a friend of ours who passed on this date.
 Charles F. Brennan, III—my friend Charlie (November 2, 1960–April 7, 2014)—was my recovery sponsor for a time.

 On this date, some of us remember him—not for his departure, but for his presence.
 What follows are my handful of memories from the brief three or so years that I knew him at the end of his all-too-brief fifty-three years.
 The departure was difficult enough, but a community grew closer for a moment and thus a beauty came out of it.
 That was my first experience of beauty within grief, and it was a testament to the lives Charlie had touched and influenced.